ffrazatto/data_cleaning/README.md

 ### 2.1 Step 0: Reading data

 Reads all raw data sets: x_train, y_train, x_test, y_test, features and
 activities_labels files.
-Append a new column with the information of data set type (training or test) and assign the correct names for each column based on the features.txt file.
+Append two new columns one with the information of data settype (training or test) and the second with the subject's id, also the correct name for each column is assigned based on the features.txt file.

 ### 2.2 Step 3: Dicriptive Activities Names